Who We Are

 Sara Amanda Smith

-My name is Sara Smith (Oneida Nation) and I am a grad student at SUNY-ESF pursuing a masters in Ecology.
-My specialty and interests lie in forest ecosystems and more specifically with plants and fungi, both temperate and tropical.
+She.k˙ swakweku (Hello everyone), my name is Sara Smith and I am from the Oneida Nation of Wisconsin.
+I am a current graduate student at SUNY-ESF pursuing a Marster's Degree in Ecology.
+My specialty lies in forest ecosystems, specifically with plants and mycorrhizal fungi.
 I earned my Bachelors degree in Biology (Ecology and Conservation) and First Nation Studies at the University of Wisconsin-Green Bay, and I plan to incorporate both of these studies into my masters degree.
 During my undergraduate career, I was part of a research team that conducted a variety of studies associated with the Smithsonian Tropical Research Institute and the Student Conservation Association looking at forest dynamics, fungal diversity, and invasive species.
-I was also a research assistant on a cellulosic biofuel project with the Oneida Nation in Wisconsin.
-While at ESF, I will be working with the Center for Native Peoples and the Environment on the project "Forest Ecology and Climate Change in Tribal and Research Forests," a collaboration with the College of the Menominee Nation.
-It is exactly what I have been searching for!
-I am very excited and looking forward to working with the amazing people in this department and university.
-I am very grateful for all the opportunities that I have been able to be a part of, and I look forward to the many more opportunities to come.
-Nothing is impossible, even impossible says "I'm possible"...
+While at ESF, I will be working with the Center for Native Peoples and the Environment on the project "Forest Ecology and Climate Change in Tribal and Research Forests," a collaboration with ESF and the College of the Menominee Nation.
+My research is looking at the ethnomycological knowledge of the Menominee nation as well as the ectomycorrhizal succession in White Pine stands within the first 50 years of regeneration.

 Raymond John Gutteriez